 “My first college basketball game, NBA draft night, NBA rookie game, USA Gold Basketball World Championship, NBA 3-point champion or the NBA 6th man award were all special moments in time, but the best time of my life was when I was a high school student-athlete at North Central.”Why Washington Township

 Shannon Fountain, Parent with daughters Aaris and Abeni

 “As most parents do, I place a high priority on quality education as well as positive individual and social growth for my children.
-The curriculums are both fundamental and progressive, while the student body is diverse.
 From the dedicated teachers and administration, to the active, supportive community, we have been very pleased with our experience in Washington Township Schools.
-I am confident that my children will be prepared to compete in and contribute to the global economy.”Read More
+I am confident that my children will be prepared to compete in and contribute to the global economy.”Why WT

 Jordan Jeran, Teacher